 Milling and turning machines often produce parts for medical researchers working in the biomedical industry, and small but crucial parts such as connectors can be created using CNC Machining.

 A popular plastic used in medical CNC machining is PEEK.
 Get It Made, for example, use PEEK when working within the biomedical engineering sector.
 PEEK is known for its biocompatibility properties.

 In general, the metals below are preferred due to their durability, high breakage resistance, and heat resistance.

 What is PEEK?

-PEEK, or PolyEtherEtherKetone is a plastic with inherently good wear and resistance.
-When exposed to flame, it can resist up to 250 degrees Celsius, with very low smoke and toxic gas emission.
+PEEK, or PolyEtherEtherKetone is plastic with inherently good wear and resistance.
+It can resist up to 250 degrees Celsius when exposed to flame, with very low smoke and toxic gas emission.
 Due to its resistance, it is a popular choice in CNC Machining for intricate moulded shapes.
-It is highly ductile and is commonly used not only in the medical industry but also in aerospace and dental industries as well as being used for metal replacement and food and beverage manufacturing equipment.
+It is highly ductile and is commonly used in the medical industry and in aerospace and dental industries, as well as being used for metal replacement and food and beverage manufacturing equipment.
 It’s lightweight, too, and has great sterilisation qualities, too.
 With enough elasticity to be machined in custom designs while keeping its structure without fatigue or stress cracking, Get It Made often machine PEEK due to its popularity in the medical industry.

 For more information about medical CNC machining, or to learn more about our services, head to our homepage or take a look at our technical toolbox.
 For a quote contact us here or call 020 3286 6002 to discuss your requirements.